featuresmith/wrimo/README.md

 Deployments are automated via GitHub Actions.
 When you push to `main`, the site is automatically deployed to Cloudflare Pages.

+### Wrangler manifest

+The repository includes a `wrangler.toml` manifest so the static build output (`dist/`) can be deployed with Cloudflare Workers when needed.
+Wrangler reads the account identifier from the `CLOUDFLARE_ACCOUNT_ID` environment variable, so export it locally (for example `export CLOUDFLARE_ACCOUNT_ID=...`) or configure it in CI before running `pnpm wrangler ...` commands.

 ### Required GitHub Secrets

 To enable automated deployments, configure the following secrets in your GitHub repository settings (Settings → Secrets and variables → Actions):